STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Introduction

 In order to address the challenges, we propose a \textbf{S}patio-\textbf{T}emporal fact\textbf{OR} \textbf{M}odel based on dual vector quantized variational autoencoders (VQ-VAE), named \texttt{STORM}, with the architecture shown in Figure \ref{fig:overview}.
-The model encodes factors as multi-dimensional embeddings, effectively capturing the complexity and nonlinearity inherent in financial data, and enhancing the capacity of factors to account for factor returns (\textbf{CH1}).
+Unlike traditional scalar-valued financial factors with clear economic interpretations, \texttt{STORM} learns high-dimensional latent vectors that, while less interpretable capture complexity and nonlinearity inherent in financial martket (\textbf{CH1}).
 Additionally, we develop a dual VQ-VAE architecture to capture cross-sectional and time-series features, considering both spatial and temporal perspectives\footnote{We treat cross-sectional as spatial and time-series as temporal.
 These terms will be used interchangeably unless specified.}.
 By integrating these features at both fine-grained and semantic levels, the model constructs more effective factors.
 Through diversity and orthogonality loss constraints, we ensure representation independence among learned representations (\textbf{CH2}).
 Furthermore, codebook embeddings act as cluster centers, serving as class tokens to categorize factor embeddings.
 This strategy provides clarity and transparency to the differentiation and selection process of factors (\textbf{CH3}).
-Specifically, our contributions are three-fold: \begin{itemize}[left=0em] \item We design a dual VQ-VAE architecture that systematically constructs cross-sectional and time-series factors by capturing both spatial and temporal dependencies. \item We leverage vector quantization techniques to improve factor embedding representation by reducing noise, enhancing diversity, and ensuring orthogonality.
-This approach significantly strengthens the factors' predictive power and a more transparent factor selection process. \item We develop \texttt{STORM} as a versatile all-rounder capable of supporting three tasks simultaneously, whereas other methods tend to be specialized in specific tasks. \item Experiments on seven datasets from two U.S. stock markets, covering the stock future return prediction task (DJ30 and SP500), portfolio management (DJ30 and SP500), and algorithmic trading (five stocks), show that \texttt{STORM} outperforms all baselines across two prediction metrics and six standard financial metrics. \end{itemize}
+Specifically, our contributions are four-fold: